 It was December 2011.
-I'd recently turned 23 and also been diagnosed with coeliac disease.
-Plus, I'd started a new job at a secondary school teaching PE and science, alongside playing for the Dublin senior football team.
+I’d recently turned 23 and also been diagnosed with coeliac disease.
+Plus, I’d started a new job at a secondary school teaching PE and science.
+This alongside playing for the Dublin senior football team.
 So life was busy.

 What were your symptoms?

-I felt really tired, I lost two-and-a-half stone in weight and I was waking up six or seven times a night to urinate.
-I thought it was down to the pressure and stress of the new job and doing well with Dublin because we'd just won the All Ireland Championship.
-Because of that I didn't go to my GP for about two-and-a-half weeks after symptoms started.
+I felt really tired.
+I lost two-and-a-half stone in weight and I was waking up six or seven times a night to urinate.
+It came to my mind that it was down to the pressure and stress of the new job and doing well with Dublin because we’d just won the All Ireland Championship.
+Because of that I didn’t go to my GP for about two-and-a-half weeks after symptoms started.

 After diagnosis, were you worried it would affect your sporting career?

-Yes.
-I always look to find the positive, but when you're trying to compete at the highest levels of sport and you're a couple of percent off your best, then it can be a problem.
+Yes, I always look to find the positive.
+When you’re trying to compete at the highest levels of sport and you’re a couple of percent off your best, then it can be a problem.
 On top of everything else, I had to start thinking about food before training and my blood sugar level during training.
 But if I knew then what I know now, I would have had a much better understanding of the condition and felt more in control of it.